keptn/lifecycle-toolkit/docs/docs/components/lifecycle-operator/webhook.md

 ```

 The mutating webhook only modifies specifically annotated resources in the annotated namespace.
-When the webhook receives a request for a new pod, if first either replaces the scheduler
+When the webhook receives a request for a new pod, it first either replaces the scheduler
 with the Keptn Scheduler, or adds the
 [Scheduling Gate](https://keptn.sh/stable/docs/components/scheduling/#keptn-scheduling-gates-for-k8s-127-and-above).